ItsJustVaal/HoloGo/README.md

 ## Current Technologies Used

-Go, Chi, sqlc, PostgreSQL, Goose, HTMX
+Go, Chi, sqlc, PostgreSQL, Goose

 ## TODO

+Main Prio:
+Add model for passing video info into templates
-Set up main routes to being building the Front-End
+Set up routes for region, gens, individuals etc

-Setup Front-end using HTMX and Go Templates
-Add dockerfile & Deploy / Host from my Raspberry Pi
+Low Prio:
 Add an Admin Center for personal commands (I.E. adding and removing channels from the DB)
 Add user login and auth